Shashankm1606/Aptilab/README.md

 - `node_modules/` is ignored in this repo.

 ## Troubleshooting
-- If the server won’t start, check that port 3000 is free.
+- If the server wonâ€™t start, check that port 3000 is free.
 - If DB connection fails, confirm MySQL is running and `.env` values are correct.
 - If no questions are generated, verify `GEMINI_API_KEY`.